 In 1976 I was learning to print and I knew that when a negative was nearly transparent the detail was lost in darkness.
-Looking through the lens of my enlarger I noticed, within a transparent place on the negative, suggestion of a shape below street level.
+Looking through the lens of my enlarger I noticed, within a transparent place on this negative, suggestion of a shape below street level.
 I was intrigued and wanted to be able to see and print the details.

 My curiosity resulted in learning how to create a paper negative and eventually to printing this image I called Sleeping Man.
 The grains of silver on my film had held the memory of something I'd not noticed.